 One rule of thumb is this.
 If you can teach it, you know it.
 If you can teach someone in a particular subject matter, you’re an expert.

 Neither Dorsey or McKelvery were experts in commerce.
 That said, both were experts in technology.
 I’d even go as far and say that Dorsey is an expert in communication.
 In launching Square, both co-founders became experts in the credit card industry.
-When combined with their existing technology expertise, Square had its ‘secret sauce.’
+When combined with its existing technology expertise, Square had its ‘secret sauce.’

 The bottom line is the bottom line.
 Dorsey and McKelvery figured out how to make more money now by solving a massive problem.